geospace-code/georinex/README.md

 [![Coverage Status](https://coveralls.io/repos/scienceopen/pyrinex/badge.svg)](https://coveralls.io/r/scienceopen/pyrinex)

 # PyRinex
-RINEX 2.1 reader in Python -- reads NAV and OBS files Writes to HDF5 (for couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM).
+RINEX 2.1 reader in Python -- reads NAV and OBS files.

+Writes to HDF5 (for couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM).

 RINEX 3 is in work, and NOT working yet.

 Installation: